hugovk/finnishnationalgallery/README.md

-* Copyrights of pictures © artists, photographer, other copyright holders, the Visual Artists' Copyright Society Kuvasto and the Finnish National Gallery.
+\* Copyrights of pictures © artists, photographer, other copyright holders, the Visual Artists' Copyright Society Kuvasto and the Finnish National Gallery.
 Should any questions arise concerning these copyrights, please contact the Finnish National Gallery for further information on the copyrights.
 Finnish National Gallery, Kaivokatu 2, 00100 Helsinki, Finland.

-Pictures of the works of art can be subscribed for publication use from [the Photographic Service http://www.fng.fi/informationandresearch/photographicservice].
+Pictures of the works of art can be subscribed for publication use from [the Photographic Service](http://www.fng.fi/informationandresearch/photographicservice).